Troy Brown (footballer)

-Troy Anthony Fraser Brown (born 17 September 1990) is a retired former professional footballer who last played as a defender for Dundee United.
+Troy Anthony Fraser Brown (born 17 September 1990) is a retired professional footballer who played as a defender.

 Brown began his senior career at Ipswich Town, making his debut in 2010.
 He left Ipswich in 2011 and joined Rotherham United, where he spent one season before joining Aldershot Town in 2012, following a loan spell.
 He spent one season at Aldershot before joining Cheltenham Town.
 After two seasons at Cheltenham he signed for Exeter City in 2015.
 He made over one hundred appearances for Exeter over four seasons.
 After leaving Exeter in 2019, he spent one season in Scotland with Dundee United before joining Chelmsford City in 2020.

 Born in England, he played youth football for Wales up to under-21 level.

 Club career

 Ipswich Town

 Born in Croydon, Brown came through the academy at Fulham, having joined the club at the age of seven.
 Released during the summer of 2009, he spent time on trial with Charlton Athletic. and Ipswich Town, having to impress two managers (first Jim Magilton and then Roy Keane).
 He was offered a one-year contract.
 In April 2010, he was offered a contract extension.

 On 2 May 2010, Brown made his league debut for Ipswich, coming off the bench to replace Jack Colback during a 3–0 defeat to Sheffield United in the final game of the 2009–10 season.

 He was offered a twelve-month contract extension by the club in April 2011, but rejected it the following month.